from small one page howto to huge articles all in one place

 -W

-options; the number is used by the
+the sum of enabled category codes is used by the

 warn

-request, and by the
+request and the

 .warn